bhupinbaral25/stock_price_prediction/Stock_Price_Forecasting/README.md

 Stock_Price_Forecasting
 ==============================
 This is the major project for machine learning internship at leapfrog technology.
-Here This project is based on time series analysis and forcast the price of selected stock script.
+Here this project is based on time series analysis and all about forcasting the price of selected stock script.

 ### Project Structure
 ```
 ├── LICENSE
 ├── README.md          <- The top-level README for this project
+├── api                <- calls and act as a endpoint faciliating for project functions.
 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`